 Staying In La Sagrada Familia – Perfect For Families and Mingling With Locals

+This is among many places in Barcelona with Instagrammable spots.
 Tree-lined avenues with sweeping views of the awe-inspiring edifice of Gaudí’s unfinished cathedral.
-It’s a fairly quiet residential area formed by geometric grids, though it’s true you’ll see some tourists around, especially near the Sagrada Familia.
+Although a fairly quiet residential area formed by geometric grids, though it’s true you’ll see some tourists around, especially near the Sagrada Familia.
 A very tranquil but popular district where you can find your typical Catalan tapas bars, cafes and souvenir shops and the all famous Sagrada Familia which as the main reference point in navigating this grid-like arrangement of the neighbourhood.

 Its away from excessively touristy areas of Barcelona allowing for a peaceful stay in the city.
 Nearby you still have the colourful offerings of Clot’s local food markets and fashionable Gracia nearby.
 This where the majority of locals live its not as ethnically diverse as the other areas of Barcelona.
 This neighbourhood is also where a large group of the older generation live.
 For the best hotels and hostel deals in Sagrada Familia click here.